marcopmorais/marcopmorais/README.md

 ---

 ## Connect
 I’m always keen to chat with fellow product leaders, AI enthusiasts, and anyone excited about making things that matter.
-Reach out on [LinkedIn](https://www.linkedin.com/in/marcopmorais) or drop me a note at marcopaulomorais@gmail.com.
+Reach out on [LinkedIn](https://www.linkedin.com/in/marcopmorais).
 Portuguese, French, and English welcome.